joannesong/AC-Android/lessons/01-Java-Programming/Lesson-9-Advanced-topics/MultiThreading/README.md

 ### Threads make work fast, why not use it all time!
 (The Cleaners Problem)

-* Asynchronous operations
+* Asynchronous operations (like downloading a file - because it takes time)

-* Operations that can be parallelized
+* Operations that can be parallelized (downloading multiple files at a time - because they can be done independently)

-* Continual running background operations
+* Continual running background operations (like push notifications service always listening for incoming notifications)

 # Simple Java Thread code